 At present, majority of the hernioplasties are being done using laparoscopy due to its advantages such as less blood loss, small incisions, early recovery, etc. But still, there are many conditions when open hernioplasty is better than laparoscopy and in many occasions, laparoscopy gives better results.

 So, let us understand the difference between open and laparoscopy hernioplasty:

 We can see that one procedure has some advantages/disadvantages over the other procedure.
 So, we cannot say which one is better?
-Many conditions allow for the decision for type of surgery.
+Many conditions allow for the decision for the type of surgery.

-Some general rules followed for the decision of type of surgery are – in case of hernia on single side, open approach is adopted and in case of both sides laparoscopic approach is taken.
+Some general rules followed for the decision of the type of surgery are – in case of a hernia on a single side, an open approach is adopted and in the case of both sides, the laparoscopic approach is taken.
 Difficult/complex hernias need open surgery.
 The cost is also a factor in taking the decision.

-In conclusion, there is no direct formula for the selection of type of surgery.
+In conclusion, there is no direct formula for the selection of the type of surgery.